Nepal Temples – The list of famous Hindu sites of Nepal

 Manakamana most visited Nepal Temples:

-The Goddess Who Grants the Wishes of the People The Temple of the goddess is on the top of a hill in the Gorkha district.
+The Goddess Who Grants the Wishes of the People The Temple of the Goddess is on the top of a hill in the Gorkha district.
 It is also one of Nepal’s most adored and visited pilgrimage sites, which you can reach by cable car from Kurintar.
-This is a unique temple with a traditional Nepalese roof.
+This unique Temple has a traditional Nepalese roof.

-The most beautiful thing about this Temple is two tire copper roofs and wood carvings in struts, windows & doors.
+The most beautiful thing about this Temple is its two-ton copper roofs and wood carvings in struts, windows, and doors.
 Similarly, the wind bells and red banners hanging below the roofs make the Temple more eye-catching.
 The bronze flag Paths is suspended on the roof’s first floor, and the main entrance’s tympanum is another attraction of these Nepal temples.

 People believe that King Prithvi Narayan Shah built this Temple.
-It is also one of the wealthiest temples in Nepal in the context of artifacts and decors.
-Furthermore, The figure of Durga & Kali is hanged on the wall of the Temple.
+It is also one of the wealthiest temples in Nepal in terms of artifacts and decor.
+Furthermore, The figure of Durga & Kali is hung on the wall of the Temple.
 The main gate of the Temple has a lion holding a flag.
 It is on the stone pillar’s top, with four Bhairav figures in its corners.
 The pujari or priest performs daily prayers and rituals in the Temple by closing doors and offering eggs, orange, rice, red powder, and strips of cloth to the deities.
 After the ritual worship, the shrine will also open to the public for prayer.

 We can ride the cable car to reach Manakamana temple.